teamconclude/blueprints/README.md

   /c blueprint set name get-help
 ```

-Like for the other settings, you may use `/c blueprint show ...` to display any of the values,
+As for the other settings, you may use `/c blueprint show ...` to display any of the values,
 or `/c blueprint clear label` to remove the label (the blueprint's type and name cannot be blank).

 ## Blueprint Attributes